 Costs of Attendance

 Effective the Fall 2010 semester, all students must be covered by Health Insurance.
-The mandatory health insurance offered through the university is currently $688.00 per semester for a single student.* Covering family members increases the cost per semester.
+The mandatory health insurance offered through the university for a single student is included in the Personal/Travel category.
+Covering family members increases the cost per semester.
 Complete rate information is available at: http://www.ncsu.edu/student_health/insurance/rates.html.
-Please add your cost to the totals below if you will require this insurance.
+Please add your cost to the totals below if you will require additional insurance.

 Annual estimates may change as fee schedules are altered periodically.